feelixs/find-song/README.md

 - in a post with a v.redd.it, youtube, or twitch.tv video link
 - is a reply to a comment that has a compatible link

-Also, if you reply to one of find-song's comments with a link, it will try to find the song.
+- is a reply to one of find-song's comments, and contains a timestamp or valid link

 >**Timestamps**